The Camino Inglés

 The Camino Inglés From A Coruña (The Celtic Camino) Route Description

-The English Celtic Camino is becoming really popular with walkers from all over the world.
+The English Celtic Camino is gaining popularity among walkers from all over the world.
 In ancient times, pilgrims from the UK and Ireland would have arrived by boat to the port of A Coruña to continue their Camino journey.

 Starting 75km outside Santiago Compostella, the English Celtic Camino traverses the rugged Galician coastline before cutting inland and joining the English Camino from Ferrol in Bruma Meson de Vento.
 This walk can be completed in a four-night trip.